 The left-hand panel of Table 3 displays the standard deviation for each wage measure for different detrending procedures.
-Our statistics uncover a surprising finding: despite the general decline in macro volatility associated with the Great Moderation, the volatility of wages may have increased in absolute terms.
-The estimated increase the standard deviation is fairly large, between 9 and 86% and mostly significant for the HP and bandpass filtered NIPA-based wage measures (LPC for the private sector or the NIPA measure for the total economy).
-Using fourth differences, the increase is much smaller, no longer significant and for some periods there seems to have been a (small) decrease.
+Our statistics uncover a surprising finding: despite the general decline in macro volatility associated with the Great Moderation, the volatility of several wage measures has increased in absolute terms.
+The estimated increase the standard deviation is fairly large, between 10 and 42% and mostly significant for the bandpass filtered NIPA-based wage measures.
+Using fourth differences, the increase is much smaller and no longer significant and by some periods there seems to have been a (small) decrease in wage volatility.

-Using compensation per hour from the CES, however, there seems to be a large and highly significant reduction in wage volatility.
-One difference between the two measures is that the NIPA measure includes non-wage payments and, in particular, employee stock options.
+Using earnings per hour from the CES, however, there seems to be a large and highly significant reduction in wage volatility.14 One difference between the two measures is that the NIPA compensation measure includes non-wage payments and, in particular, employee stock options.
 Mehran and Tracy (2001) have argued that since these options are recorded when they realize rather than when they are handed out to employees, the NIPA measure gives a misleading picture of the evolution and volatility of compensation in the 90s.
-However, using the CPS measure, presented in Table 4, which includes non-wage compensation but not stock options, we again observe a fairly large increase in the volatility of wages.
-Given the short time series available for these data, it is remarkably that the increase in volatility is significant at the 10% level, except when using fourth differences, in which case wage volatility seems roughly constant.
+However, using the CPS measure of usual hourly earnings, presented in Table 4, which includes non-wage compensation but not stock options, we again observe a fairly large increase in the volatility of wages.15 Given the short time series available